Zechiax/Asterion/README.md

     - Table will generate Markdown like table
 - `/modrinth unsubscribe [projectID]`
     - Unsubscribe project - you can actually do that even from search
+- `/modrinth unsubscribe-all`
+  - Removes all subscribed projects (will require confirmation)
 - `/modrinth latest-release [projectID]`
   - Gives you information about the latest release with a changelog